junxit/us-congress-bills-111/metadata.md

 - 2009-06-26 — Mr. Wexler asked unanimous consent to discharge from committee and consider.
 - 2009-06-26 — On agreeing to the resolution Agreed to without objection. (text: CR H7687)
 - 2009-06-26 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H7687)
+- 2009-07-06 — Received in the Senate and referred to the Committee on Foreign Relations.